Kuramae Kokugikan

 Kuramae Kokugikan (蔵前国技館, Kuramae Kokugi-kan) was a building situated in the Kuramae neighborhood of Taitō, Tokyo which was built by the Japan Sumo Association and opened in 1954.
-Its construction was decided to replace the old bomb-damaged Ryogoku Kokugikan.
+Its construction was decided to replace the old bomb-damaged Ryōgoku Kokugikan.
 It closed its doors in 1984.
-The building was torn down and sporting events were transferred to the second Ryogoku Kokugikan.
+The building was torn down and sporting events were transferred to the second Ryōgoku Kokugikan.
 The place is now the site of the Tokyo Metropolitan Government Bureau of Sewage.

 History

 The Sumo Association has owned the site of the former Tokyo Technical High School at the base of Kuramae Bridge since before World War II.
 The construction plan for the new Kokugikan was underway since around 1940 but was suspended due to the war.
 After the war, the old Kokugikan was occupied by the allied forces enforcing the budo ban, forcing the Japan Sumo Association to hold tournaments and Sumo venues in shrines and baseball stadiums.
 Due to resource shortages after the war, the beginnings of the arena were built using the scraps from the demolition of the naval hangar of Atsugi.
 The target capacity was 11,000 spectators.
 From 1950 to 1953, main tournaments were held at the Kuramae Kokugikan, which was still under construction.

 Kuramae Kokugikan was officially completed in September 1954.
 To protect and preserve the rich historical heritage of Sumo, a Sumo Museum was created in the premises of the building.
 In September 1952, the four traditional pillars (shihon-bashira) were replaced by the current tsuriyane (suspended ceiling), as the matches began to be broadcast.
 From 1953 to 1971, the Kuramae Kokugikan underwent a series of renovations, including electric boards to announce the bout results, air conditioning and heating.
 Originally built using recycled materials, there had been some debate within the Japan Sumo Association as to whether the arena should be fully renovated or partially renovated, or whether a new Kokugikan should be built.
 In 1982, it was decided a new arena would be built and the Kuramae Kokugikan closed in 1984.